-The Findings Integrated Templates (FIT) Bench Decision is a computer template, integrated into the Document Generation System, which outlines the decisional shell for ALJs by adhering to the requirements for the oral decision as explained herein.
+The Findings Integrated Templates (FIT) Bench Decision is a computer template, integrated into the Document Generation System (DGS) that outlines the decisional shell for ALJs by adhering to the requirements for the oral decision as explained herein.

 If the ALJ decides not to issue an oral decision, the checksheet document is not entered into the record, but instead becomes a working paper of the ALJ.
 If the ALJ decides to state an oral decision and enters the checksheet document into the record, the checksheet remains a part of the record even if the ALJ later decides not to use the incorporation-by-reference procedure.

 When the ALJ decides that changes must be made to any of the findings of fact or the rationale of the oral decision, a written decision incorporating the oral decision by reference may not be issued.
-In such cases, the ALJ must use either the short-form or long-form decisional templates to write the decision; a decision incorporated into the Notice of Decision is not acceptable.
-The written decision will explain that it changes some (or all) of the oral decision announced at the hearing and discuss any changes in the findings of fact and reasons for the decision entered into the record during the hearing.
+In such cases, the ALJ must use the standard non-oral decisional templates to write the decision; a decision incorporated into the Notice of Decision is not acceptable.
+The written decision will explain that it changes some (or all) of the oral decision announced at the hearing and will discuss any changes in the findings of fact and reasons for the decision that were entered into the record during the hearing.

 DPS will respond to the request.
 An HO may itself provide a requested record of the oral decision directly to the claimant or representative if the record is available or can be produced in the HO.

 HO personnel should direct any questions to their Regional Office.
-Regional Office personnel should contact the Division of Field Practices and Procedures Officer in the Office of the Chief Administrative Law Judge at (703) 605-8500.
+Regional Office personnel should contact the Division of Field Procedures in the Office of the Chief Administrative Law Judge at (703) 605-8500.